DagmawiSolomon/DaysTillCountdownTimer/README.md

-Sure, here are the updated instructions including help messages for Windows and macOS users to find the path to the compiled binary file and set up automatic running:

 # Days Till Counter

+Days Till Counter is a simple countdown application built in Rust using GTK4, designed to track the days until a specific date.

 ![Demo Image 2](demo1.png)
 ![Demo Image 3 - progress bar](demo2.png)
-Days Till Counter is a simple application built in Rust using GTK4 to count the days until a specific date.

 ## Features

 - Set a target date to count down to.
 - Display the number of days remaining until the target date.
+- Provides a progress bar indicating time left visually.
-- Simple and intuitive user interface.
+- Offers a clean and intuitive user interface.

 ## Prerequisites